Kinetics of Deposition in the Diffusion-Controlled Limit: Introduction

-Some progress in answering such questions has been reached in the setting which totally ignores the diffusion of the particles in the solution.
+Some progress in answering such questions has been achieved in the setting which ignores diffusion and mimics the solution as a reservoir of particles.
 This framework is known as the random sequential adsorption (RSA).
 The RSA model postulates that the deposition events are random: If the new particle does not overlap with already deposited ones, it sticks to the substrate; otherwise, the deposition event is discarded.

-The RSA model has been introduced long time ago \cite{F39,R58,Pal60} and it is fairly well-understood (see \cite{B-Privman,Evans,TT,book} for a review), although analytical solutions have been established only in the case of the one-dimensional substrate (when disks become segments).
-For the RSA of disks the basic properties of the jammed state like the jamming coverage $\rho_\text{jam}$ are unknown.
+The RSA model was introduced a long time ago \cite{F39,R58,Pal60} and it is fairly well-understood (see \cite{B-Privman,Evans,TT,C-Privman,book,Itoh} for a review), although analytical solutions have been established only in the case of the one-dimensional substrate (when disks become segments).
+For the RSA of balls the basic properties of the jammed state have not been determined analytically, e.g. the jamming coverage $\rho_\text{jam}$ is unknown, see \cite{ZT13} for accurate numerical results in dimensions $2\leq d\leq 8$.
 The asymptotic approach to the jamming coverage is known \cite{Feder80,P80,Sw81}, namely $\rho_\text{jam}-\rho(t)\sim t^{-1/2}$ for the RSA of disks.
 This result admits a generalization to arbitrary dimension \cite{P80,Sw81}:

-for $t\gg 1$ with jamming exponent $\sigma=1/d$ for the RSA of disks onto the $d-$dimensional substrate.
+for $t\gg 1$ with jamming exponent $\sigma=1/d$ for the RSA of balls onto the $d$ dimensional substrate.

+Random packings generated by RSA have been used in various fields ranging from soft matter \cite{TS10} to telecommunication \cite{Coffman94,Gnedin01}.
+The application of RSA to deposition processes is more questionable as the diffusive motion of particles in solution above the substrate is clearly important.
+Fortunately, the effect of this motion on the jamming coverage is rather small \cite{T:JCP92,Ramsden97}, but the kinetic approach to the jamming coverage is definitely very different as we shall demonstrate below.

-The RSA model is a single-particle process with memory.
-Indeed, in each deposition event one particle is involved and the positions of already deposited particles are required.
-The diffusion-controlled deposition process studied below is a truly infinite-particle system.
-In the next Sect.~\ref{sec:ADD} we show that for the adsorption of diffusing disks the asymptotic approach to the jamming coverage is also algebraic, and we determine the jamming exponent.
-We then analyze the diffusion-controlled deposition process when the diffusing particles are aligned planar squares (Sect.~\ref{sec:ADSQ}) or spheres (Sect.~\ref{sec:ADS}).
-We conclude with a short discussion (Sec.~\ref{sec:Discussion}).
+The outline of the paper is as follows.
+In Sec.~\ref{sec:ADD} we show that for the adsorption of diffusing disks the asymptotic approach to the jamming coverage is also algebraic, and we determine the jamming exponent.
+We then analyze the diffusion-controlled deposition process when the diffusing particles are aligned planar squares (Sec.~\ref{sec:ADSQ}) or spheres (Sec.~\ref{sec:ADS}).
+In Sec.~\ref{sec:DS} we briefly discuss how one can include short-ranged interactions, particularly exclusion volume interactions, between diffusing particles.
+We conclude with a discussion (Sec.~\ref{sec:Discussion}).